h3li0p4us3/AIO_VPN/README.md

 ## Troubleshooting

-If you encounter any issues during the installation or have questions about the VPN Service Installer, consider the following steps:
+If you encounter any issues during the installation or have questions about the VPN Server Installer, consider the following steps:

 - Check the [FAQ](https://discord.gg/VrseuAM8de) section in discord server for commonly asked questions.
 - Search the [issue tracker](https://github.com/h3li0p4us3/AIO_VPN/issues) for existing bug reports or open a new issue if your problem hasn't been reported yet.